bigladder/erin/docs/user-guide/user-guide.md

 - in-order dispatch: all flow is requested to be satisfied from the first inflow port first.
   If that flow is insufficient, the second inflow port is requested for the remainder until all inflow ports are exhausted.
   For cases where outflow request is not met, the first outflow port is satisfied first.
-  If flow remains, the next port is satisfied, etc.
+  If flow remains, that flow is routed to the next port until it is satisfied or the flow is spent, and so on to the next port, etc.
 - distribute dispatch: all flow is distributed between all ports.
   In this strategy, requests are distributed evenly between inflow ports.
   When flow is insufficient to meet all outflow request, available flow is distributed evenly to outflow ports.

+These strategies are not sophisticated enough to cover advanced energy saving strategies.
-These two flow strategies should be sufficient to mimic basic dispatch strategies.
+However, they should be sufficient to mimic basic dispatch strategies for assessing load supply.

 ### Component Type: Mover